schiefen12/fireseg_research/README.md

 pip freeze
 ```

-These models were trained and tested on an IPython 7.31.1 kernel with a NVIDIA P100 GPU using Python 3.9.13 and CUDA version 11.2.1.
+These models were trained and tested on an IPython 7.31.1 kernel with a NVIDIA Tesla P100 PCIe 16 GB GPU using Python 3.9.13 and CUDA version 11.2.1.

 ### Download dataset
 * [FLAME](https://ieee-dataport.org/open-access/flame-dataset-aerial-imagery-pile-burn-detection-using-drones-uavs)